jon-harper/OmniBox/docs/assembly/index.md

 This guide is divided into three sections:

-- :material-alpha-c-box-outline: [Core](core.md): Assembly of the main body and base; power supply mounting
+- :material-alpha-c-box: [Core](core.md): Assembly of the main body and base; power supply mounting
-- :material-alpha-t-box-outline: [Trays](trays.md): Lower bay, CPU, and MCU tray assembly
+- :material-alpha-t-box: [Trays](trays.md): Lower bay, CPU, and MCU tray assembly
-- :material-alpha-p-box-outline: [Panels](panels.md): Displays, lids, front & rear panels
+- :material-alpha-p-box: [Panels](panels.md): Displays, lids, front & rear panels

 Photos from these instructions are for the 0.9.8 release.
 If you have an older or newer version, some details may differ.